| Sand

 can live on this inhospitable coast, but further

-inland on the peripheries of the desert, the nomadic
+inland on the peripheries of the desert, the

-goatskins and jewelry fashioned from leather,
+only in goatskins and jewelry fashioned from

-beautiful people in Sub-Saharan Africa.
-They posses
+the most beautiful people in Sub-Saharan Africa.

-find difficult to emulate.
-The Himba protect and
+that westerners find difficult to emulate.
+The

-adorn their bodies and hair with rich ochre mud
+Himba protect and adorn their bodies and hair

-mixed with animal fat turning their skin the colour
+with rich ochre mud mixed with animal fat turning

-of molten milk-chocolate.
+their skin the colour of molten milk-chocolate.

 |